III. B North - East Region

 From Vinograd to Paisiy to Strelets to Draginovo to Dolna Oryahovitsa to Gorna Oryahovitsa to Arbanasi to Veliko Tarnovo.

-Gorna Oryahovitsa is a big railway center, here the lines crossing Bulgaria from east to east and from north to south are crossing.
-Overnight accommodation is available in it.
-Information for it is here:
+Gorna Oryahovitsa is a big railway center.
+The lines crosses Bulgaria from east to east and from north to south.
+Overnight accommodation is available here.
+Information is here:

 http://www.guide-bulgaria.com/NC/veliko_turnovo/gorna_oryahovitsa/gorna_oryahovitsa